-When I wrote Psychovertical, which judging by eight years of pretty positive feedback, translations and awards must have some value, Mandy’s only comment was “I thought it was a bit self indulgent” which has to be one of the shortest and most damming (and illogical) reviews ever for an autobiography.
+When I wrote Psychovertical, which judging by eight years of pretty positive feedback, translations and awards must have some value, Mandy’s only comment was “I thought it was a bit self-indulgent” which has to be one of the shortest and most damming (and illogical) reviews ever for an autobiography.

-And there in lies the dilemma of being me, being someone who puts down ‘writer’ when asked about my label in this world.
-Am I just a writer of kit and climbs, that I have neither the right or the skill to write about myself, that it’s all just self regarding ego bullshit designed simply to illicit attention from you the reader?
+And therein lies the dilemma of being me, being someone who puts down ‘writer’ when asked about my label in this world.
+Am I just a writer of kit and climbs, that I have neither the right nor the skill to write about myself, that it’s all just self regarding ego bullshit designed simply to elicit attention from you the reader?
 I guess that’s a dilemma everyone faces who broadcasts their thoughts, be it spoken or written, sung or scratched into a toilet cubicle wall.
 Worst of all perhaps what is lacking in skill or real art and value of what you have to say is made up in gore, that we are all gossips and life-mungers, that while you think what you write is opera, really it is only a soap.

-But it seems that each time as I writer I doubt myself or the value of me, I get a message from someone who makes me believe that there is value to what I write.
+But it seems that each time as I writer I doubt myself or the value me, I get a message from someone who makes me believe that there is value to what I write.
 When you write and blog you take a few hours to post something and then that’s it - it goes out into the world.
-It cannot be tracked or traced, given stars or ranking, but probably once a day something does comes back, and sitting down with my cup of tea just now, full of the usual doubt and unsure what to write I get this message from Facebook.
+It cannot be tracked or traced, given stars or ranking, but probably once a day something does come back, and sitting down with my cup of tea just now, full of the usual doubt and unsure what to write I get this message from Facebook.

 Andrew, We bumped into each many, many years back.
 I am sure I am just one of many faces of strangers you will never remember.
-I wanted to tell you that your last blog post was life changing for me.
+I wanted to tell you that your last blog post was life-changing for me.
 For what is worth, which might not be much, thank you.
 I used to be a pro climber, which quickly came to an end with a plummet down an alpine route.
 I did not walk for almost 3 years, my husband walked away, my friends, most of my life.
-After several very dark years I moved to the big city, which hurts my soul every day and went back to medical school.
+After several very dark years, I moved to the big city, which hurts my soul every day and went back to medical school.
 Now years late I too sit on a pile of books this time in a house which used to be my home and I need to pack up.
-Yet another failed relationship, which none of my friends and family see what it is ( an abusive relationship) which takes all of my strength to leave & I have to do it all by myself.
-As I read your post today over yet another cup of coffee after being up in a hospital for 34 hours I found a piece and stillness in your words, which have been unfamiliar to me for a long time.
+Yet another failed relationship, which none of my friends and family sees what it is ( an abusive relationship) which takes all of my strength to leave & I have to do it all by myself.
+As I read your post today over yet another cup of coffee after being up in a hospital for 34 hours I found peace and stillness in your words, which have been unfamiliar to me for a long time.
 Thank you & I hope one day we will meet again.
 Good luck!

-Jim Perrin once said to me ‘beware of the audience’ and when I read such messages I feel a mixture of pride in that my words made someones life - if just a moment - a little better, even if only like watching a fat woman fall down a hole on Youtube.
+Jim Perrin once said to me ‘beware of the audience’ and when I read such messages I feel a mixture of pride in that my words made someone’s life - if just a moment - a little better, even if only like watching a fat woman fall down a hole on Youtube.
 But I also get a bit of fear, that such messages invite me to go one, to keep sharing.
 Pasting that message above is about making a point, but it’s also ‘beggy’ as Ella would say, that what I get through writing is somehow confirmation of my worth, that subconsciously I live for Facebook likes and retweets.

 And yes that is a little true, that if I’m firing arrows into the dark it’s good to know that some hit a target - even if they’re not bullseyes.

 But - read or not - I am a writer and writing is one of the most important things in my life, one of the few things that has sustained in a life full of mini obsessions and fads.
-‘Getting it down’ is as much about ‘getting it out’.
+‘Getting it down’ is as much about “getting it out”.
 It’s not a choice, it’s a necessity.
 When I said I was going to give it up in 2012, that it didn’t pay the bills but just sucked me dry I was stupid.
 But what else is there?

-I know a lot writers, people who work for mags and newspapers, write books, most of whom have always been able to write, who went to university and learnt how to write dead good.
-Maybe if that had been my path to words I’d be same, maybe work for a climbing magazine and stick to kit and climbs - things I’m best qualified to do.
-But I didn’t and my path was an unconventional one, and maybe there in lies the reason I rarely write for money, but rather for myself - here on this blog, spending time I could spend doing something far more productive.
-One thing few people understand is that sometime people solo really hard climbs because they don’t feel good enough to climb it with someone qualified to attempt it, that alone they can be crap in their own way, and piece a route together beyond the watchful eyes of anyone who could judge.
+I know a lot of writers, people who work for mags and newspapers, write books, most of whom have always been able to write, who went to university and learnt how to write dead good.
+Maybe if that had been my path to words I’d be the same, maybe work for a climbing magazine and stick to kit and climbs - things I’m best qualified to do.
+But I didn’t and my path was an unconventional one, and maybe therein lies the reason I rarely write for money, but rather for myself - here on this blog, spending time I could spend doing something far more productive.
+One thing few people understand is that sometimes people solo really hard climbs because they don’t feel good enough to climb it with someone qualified to attempt it, that alone they can be crap in their own way, and piece a route together beyond the watchful eyes of anyone who could judge.
 Maybe blogging’s the same, no editor to check, its cost a defence against poor quality.
-You see when begin your journey of words labeled as a ‘retard’, your mind a key, words the lock, only one that does not fit, your relationship to them and you as being a ‘writer’ is estranged.
+You see when beginning your journey of words labelled as a ‘retard’, your mind a key, words the lock, only one that does not fit, your relationship to them and you as being a ‘writer’ is estranged.
 You are lower than the rest, stuck in rooms where there is no learning to be had, a zoo for doodlers and psychos, where marks that must be translated or set down just twist your mind until it throbs, untranslatable and uncommunicable, bent of making you know your place.
 Then one day, by some miracle, but most of all through dogged persistence, the key begins to turn.
 And then before you know it you’re a junky for words and can never give them up.
 They feed you and clothe you, give your life meaning and value that wouldn’t be there without them, focus and understanding and voice, open doors and invite possibilities you could never have imagined sat in that zoo.
-Yes I beat myself up too much on this self indulgent blog about being a father, a climber, a writer, but when it comes to words and what I choose to do with them I really think it’s out of my control.
+Yes, I beat myself up too much on this self-indulgent blog about being a father, a climber, a writer, but when it comes to words and what I choose to do with them I really think it’s out of my control.
 To follow Mandy’s advice and just write about kit and climbing would not be writing at all, it would be work - and I’m no good at anything my hearts into.
-If growing older and understanding words has taught me one thing, it’s that they find their own way, trickling out of your mind and down onto the page, like a grains of sand, and I hope, every now and then, if you take the time to look, and skip over the mistakes - and I’m lucky - you may find a small piece of gold to make it all worth your while.
+If growing older and understanding words have taught me one thing, it’s that they find their own way, trickling out of your mind and down onto the page, like grains of sand, and I hope, every now and then, if you take the time to look, and skip over the mistakes - and I’m lucky - you may find a small piece of gold to make it all worth your while.